 Launching into wild edible plants may seem complicated, but with a little knowledge and an adventurous mindset, you could be foraging for your own food in no time.
 Before you get started, enter with a mindset of SAFETY FIRST!
 Certain plants can have either acute or underlying toxins and some may even have both.
 Exercising a little caution and trying new plants in moderation can help lead you safely down an exciting new path.

 The first thing to do is to learn to identify plants.
 I recommend A Field Guide to Edible Wild Plants: Eastern and central North America by Lee Allen Peterson.
-Although you cannot collect plants from any of the Metro Parks or State Parks, there are plenty of opportunities for you to forage for wild edibles nearby.
+Although you cannot collect or forage plants from any of the Metro Parks and state and national forests, there are plenty of opportunities for you to forage for wild edibles nearby.
 The best place to start is right in your own backyard.
 Many of the “weeds” found growing in our yards are edible wild plants.
-You can also forage for plants in State and National Forests.

 You are now ready to start exploring the adventurous world of wild edible plants.
 Collecting your own food and then preparing it can be a rewarding experience that creates a deeper connection and appreciation of our reliance on food sources.
 Let’s get foraging and cooking!

 Wild edible plants: wild ginger

 Wild ginger, Asarum canadense, is unrelated to commercially available ginger; however, it is named wild ginger because of the similar taste and smell of the roots.
 Early European settlers used to dry the rootstalk, grind it to a powder and use it as a spice.
 Nowadays, one of the best ways to enjoy wild ginger is as a candy and a syrup (recipe below).